spacechem-community-developers/SpaceChem-Community-Edition/README.md

 will assume they were created by a future version of SpaceChem, and won't let you edit or play them.
 While editing a research puzzle, the Community Edition will warn you if your choices result in a puzzle not compatible with the vanilla game.
 These puzzles are still safe to create and share even if you switch back to the vanilla version, they will just not be playable in that version.

-In version 4.2 and earlier, such research puzzles weren't handled specially and the vanilla game "fixed" them (i.e. forced the feature counts into the usual bounds) every time you opened the Custom Assignments screen.
-If you're upgrading from such a version, please make sure to open the Custom Assignments screen in the Community
-Edition before opening it in the vanilla game.
-This will convert your puzzles where necessary, and will make sure no data loss happens in the future.

 ## Versioning